buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 > You *should* be able to just delete those items, since they are not going to be referred to by anything (or at least they shouldn't be).

 ## Export an SVG of the FMG map itself
 In FMG, under Options, choose the Layers Preset you would like to use.
 Using the Political Map layer preset works well for the world map.
 You can enable the Relief layer if you want to give your map a little extra detail.

+> [!NOTE] Naming Your Map
+> When naming your map, this vault's scripts, templates, and helpers will use the value of `{mapName}` to pre-populate links to the map SVG files.
+>
+> The `{mapName}` can be found in FMG, under **Options->Map Name** and exists in the JSON exported from FMG at: `info.mapName`.
+>
+> You *could* use a different name, but you would then need to update the values that will be used from the templates across the whole set of imported notes.

 Export an SVG of the map.
 It will be useful to check the box that says "Show all labels" - this will show all the names of the States and Burgs on the map.
-Rename the SVG with the name `{thisCampaignName} World Map.svg` (obviously, you'd use the Campaign Name you chose up above.)
+Rename the SVG with the name `{mapName} World Map.svg` (obviously, you'd use the Campaign Name you chose up above.)

 Export a second map that shows the Provinces.
 In FMG Options, choose the Layers Preset called Provinces map.
 FMG does not currently have labels for the Provinces similar to States or Burgs.
 There are labels that exist in another place though.
 Under Options, click on the Tools tab and click to configure the Provinces and open that tool.
 Click on the letter A icon at the bottom to toggle the Province Labels on.
-They are a little different than the others, but they'll server our purpose.
-Rename the SVG file as `{thisCampaignName} Provinces World Map.svg`
+They are a little different than the others, but they'll serve our purpose.
+Rename the SVG file as `{mapName} Provinces World Map.svg`

 Under the Layers Presets, choose Religions and export another map of the world's religions.
-Name this map `{thisCampaignName} Religions World Map.svg`
+Name this map `{mapName} Religions World Map.svg`

 ### Modifications to FMG Full JSON file
 There are some things that need to be modified in the `FMGJSON` file for the Handlebar Templates and Helpers to work properly.
 It's a good idea to work from a copy of the raw JSON export from FMG.
 That will give you a backup of what you get out of FMG and you can revert to the original data, if needed.
 Make a duplicate of the JSON file and add something like `"-MODDED"` or `"-forIMPORT"` to the filename.
 Open this copied JSON file in a text editor. **Be very careful to keep the JSON valid for this to work.**